The Tenant Settings page of the Auth0 Dashboard allows you to configure various settings related to your Auth0 tenant.

 Default Directory: Name of the default connection to be used for the Resource Owner Password Flow.
 Its value should be the exact name of an existing connection for one of the following strategies:

 In the event of an authorization error, you can either display a generic error page to your users or you can redirect users to your own custom error page.
-See Custom Error Pages.
+To learn more, see Custom Error Pages.

 Default Language: Language your tenant will use by default.